 At Hormel Foods, we believe that a more engaged workforce leads to a more innovative, productive and profitable company.
 We take specific steps to increase the engagement of our people, beginning with our biennial Employee Engagement Survey to help understand what engagement at Hormel Foods really means and how it can be enhanced.

-In 2011, employee engagement remained unchanged from the 2009 survey.
-Seventy-four percent of respondents were in agreement with statements that measure overall engagement.
-Our employee response rates continue to outperform the manufacturing industry average of 64 percent.
-This information will be updated upon the completion of our 2013 Employee Engagement Survey.
+In 2013, employee engagement increased from the 2011 survey.
+Seventy-one percent of respondents were in agreement with statements that measure overall engagement.
+Our employee response rates continue to outperform the manufacturing industry average of 65 percent.

 To help drive change throughout the company, leaders are designated as “survey champions” and charged with explaining and sharing survey results with their direct reports.
 Survey meetings are conducted across the company to identify key opportunities for improvement and action plans are developed.
 Hormel Foods believes this process helps us drive change in the company and equips leaders with a tool to identify opportunities for improvement.